USAMAWIZARD/Tic-Tac-Toe_AI/readme.md

 Each player takes turns drawing a cross or a circle in a square (or placing tokens of different shapes or colors) The winner is the one who manages to place three equal pieces in a row, either vertically, horizontally or diagonally.

 ## Goal
-To improver Algorithm skills (Game Tree AI)
+To improve Algorithm skills (Game Tree AI)

 ## Tech/framework used
 Ex. -